uw-cmg/StructOpt/docs/parameters.rst

 .. autoclass:: structopt.common.individual.fitnesses.LAMMPS

 The potential files available to use are listed below and are from the default potentials included from LAMMPS.
-Given a potential, enter in the ``potential_file`` kwarg as "$STRUCTOPT_HOME/potentials/<name>".
+Given a potential, enter in the ``potential_file`` kwarg as ``"$STRUCTOPT_HOME/potentials/<name>"``.
 Note also that different potentials will have different lines of the ``pair_style`` kwarg.
-If the user would like to use an unavailable potential file, please submit an email to zxu39@wisc.edu, and the potential will be added.
+If the user would like to use an unavailable potential file, please submit a pull request to this repository and the potential will be added.

 `AlCu.eam.alloy`: Aluminum and copper alloy EAM (Cai and Ye, Phys Rev B, 54, 8398-8410 (1996))